aubrielee/aubrielee.github.io/project-management.md

 Apply to whole sheet

 ## moving along the days
-All columns older than three days ago are hidden by a script:
+All columns older than three days ago are hidden by a script, which I adapted from [this script](https://stackoverflow.com/questions/35208357/google-sheets-hiding-columns-based-on-date-in-row-1):
 <pre>
 function processProjectorySimplified() {
 var sheet = SpreadsheetApp.getActiveSheet();